shaoruu/mine.js/README.md

 export PRISMA_MANAGEMENT_API_SECRET=my-secret

 # Start all services
-yarn run init # only need this for first time running yarn run start
+yarn run init # only needed when running for the first time yarn run start
 ```